Winter is well and truly here, and it’s this time of year more than any other that drivers need to take extra precautions to reduce driving risk.

 Another risk in the winter months is car theft – which increases along with other types of theft at this time of year.
 This is partly due to a need from thieves to make easy cash, but also because people are more prone to taking risks.
 You should never leave your car engine running unattended while it warms up and defrosts, and doing so is likely to invalidate your insurance.

 As well as this, relay theft – where two thieves work together to break into a car which has a keyless entry system by using equipment to capture the signal used to start the vehicle – is also an issue for newer cars.
 To do so, one thief stands by the car with a transmitter, while the other stands by the house with a second transmitter which picks up the signal from the key (which would usually be kept near the front door and within range of the transmitter).
 This signal is then forwarded to the transmitter by the vehicle, tricking the car’s security system into thinking the key is nearby and causing it to open.
 Once unlocked, thieves drive the vehicle away and replace the locks and entry devices.

 To prevent this type of theft you should keep your key as far away from your car as possible so that the signal can’t be picked up.
 Even doing this may not be enough however, as sophisticated hacking devices may pick up signals from further away.
 If you are concerned that your vehicle may be at risk, as well as keeping your keys as far away from the front door as possible, you should also consider storing them in a metal box or “faraday” pouch which could prevent the signal being picked up.
 As an additional means of protection you should consider a Thatcham steering wheel lock, which provides additional physical security.
-Find out more at https://www.thatcham. org/security.
+Find out more at thatcham.org/what-we-do/security/.